Laudato Si’ Week 16-24 May: Join in now: & – What is Laudato Si’?

 And since the beginning of 2020 of course there’s been the elephant in the room, the pandemic, brought about by our manipulation of nature, a symptom of our sick planet; and with it not only the death toll, more than three million worldwide, but also the toll in terms of economic hardship, once again hitting the poorest hardest.
 And bringing into focus both the ability of governments to find trillions of dollars when needed, and the crucial decisions about how those dollars are invested.
 We can’t allow ourselves to ruin the planet in order to create jobs: we must create jobs that help to conserve the planet.

 Never has international moral leadership been more needed.
 As the Archbishop of Hamburg has said, the problems that concern all can be solved only by all.
 Never has the message of LS that everything is connected been more in need of being made better known.

 We spiritual people have much to contribute.

 There are signs of hope.
 Laudato Si’ Institutes have been set up in many universities throughout the world, Oxford included, and hundreds of ecumenical Laudato Si’ Circles have formed – small and large.

-The Global Catholic Climate Movement has been running a program of courses for the past four years, and this has involved thousands of students from many different creeds and denominations all over the world.
+The Global Catholic Climate Movement has been running a program of courses (two each year for the past five years), and this has involved thousands of students from many different creeds and denominations all over the world.